calebespinoza/at-infra-devops/README.md

 **Author:** Caleb Espinoza

 ### Vagrant
-To provision a Ubuntu 20 Virtual Machine, run the following command:
+To create and provision an Ubuntu 20 Virtual Machine, run the following command:
 ```bash
 $ vagrant up --provision
 ```